 As a new asset manager we are in the process to build these innovative investment strategies that aim to cater our clients’ financial and sustainable investment objectives and incorporate sustainability risk management.

-In line with the development of investment solutions, sustainability risk management processes will be implemented.
-Going forward, Munich Re Investment Partners will update this policy with more details on the actual approach, techniques and instruments applied.
+Going forward, Munich Re Investment Partners will update this policy with more details on the sustainability risk management approach, techniques and instruments applied.

 Organizational framework of sustainability risk management